HermannBjorgvin/Kennitala/README.md

     kennitala.clean([string, int]);
         returns string

         Ensures datatype is string, then matches and removes all non-digit characters.
-Does not ensure the remaining string is 10 characters
+        Does not ensure the remaining string is 10 characters or that the kennitala is valid

     kennitala.isPerson([string, int]);
         returns boolean